 The type of life insurance depends on each person’s circumstances, aspirations and affordability.
-Some of the most comprehensive policies offered by insurers with a rich legacy such as Canara HSBC Oriental Bank of Commerce Life Insurance are listed below:
+Some of the most comprehensive policies offered by insurers with a rich legacy such as Canara HSBC Life Insurance are listed below:

 (1) Term Life Insurance

-Online term life insurance plans like iSelect Star Term Plan offer some amazing features for you to offer adequate financial safety and prepare for your future as well:
+Online term life insurance plans like iSelect Smart360 Term Plan offer some amazing features for you to offer adequate financial safety and prepare for your future as well:

 Increasing Cover Option